 For “Lighting Up the Andes” Spectrum sent me to Bolivia’s Cordillera Réal in 2004 to track a Canadian couple pioneering the use of solar-powered LEDs to illuminate remote off-grid villages.
 Their innovative blend of development and ecotourism financed the equipment, and sowed plenty of conflict.

-In 2005 I revealed a two-wheeled transport revival hidden among China’s growing infatuation with the automobile.
-“China’s Cyclists Take Charge” documented the rapid and unauthorized spread of electric bicycles, and helped Spectrum’s special issue on China win a National Business Journalism Award.
-In 2007 I explored China’s growing use of coal gasification for Technology Review, finding the coal-to-diesel plant in Inner Mongolia that Western experts said would never be built.
+State Grid Corporation of China — the world’s 2nd largest company — is building an ultrahigh-voltage power transmission network whose scale and scope remain unimaginable for grid operators everywhere else.
+My on-the-ground reporting in 2018 provided IEEE Spectrum readers with a rare inside look at China’s grid technology and the contested politics of using it.
+It was my third reportage from China.
+In 2005 I revealed the two-wheeled electric transportation revolution challenging China’s official infatuation with the automobile.
+That article, “China’s Cyclists Take Charge”, helped Spectrum’s special issue on China win a National Business Journalism Award.
+Two years later I was covering China’s growing use of coal gasification for Technology Review, tracking the huge coal-to-diesel operation in Inner Mongolia that Western experts bet would never be built.
 “China’s Coal Future” showed that water consumption — several barrels worth per barrel of fuel or chemicals — would ultimately limit gasification’s proliferation in the coal-rich but arid north.

 A Scud missile plant outside of Tripoli transformed into a 300 kilovolt substation provided the Kafkaesque backdrop for “Closing the Circuit” — a 2008 feature for Spectrum on the bid to link Europe and North Africa’s power grids.
 I found Libyans eager to escape from years of isolation, and paving over the past as they pushed forward.